 No. 5: Fireworks

-Although we tend to associate fireworks with Fourth of July, these colorful yet noisy displays are often featured at baseball games, outdoor concerts and other events too throughout the summer.
+This year, fireworks may not be as big an issue as usual.
 The din of these celebrations can make cats anxious and skittish, forcing them into hiding.
 Close your doors, windows and curtains during firework displays.
 Also turn on soothing music or the TV to help drown out the noise, especially if you’re going to be gone when the fireworks are scheduled to go off.
-There are a variety of calming solutions such as Comfort Zone that provide a phrenmone-base to ease anxiety.
+There are a variety of calming solutions such as Feliway that provide a phrenmone-base to ease anxiety.